codesos/checkbox-demo/README.md

 # Titanium *checkbox* widget [![Alloy](http://www-static.appcelerator.com/badges/alloy-git-badge-sq.png)](http://www.appcelerator.com)
-The *checkbox* widget implements the checkbox also like as *Html* Also take a look at my github demo [checkbox](https://github.com/lihlio/checkbox-demo) project.
+The *checkbox* widget implements the checkbox also like as *Html* you can look my the demo [checkbox](https://github.com/lihlio/checkbox-demo) on github.

 ## Quick Start